mainjs1/MFCAuto/src/main/README.md

 ---

-### disconnect(): void
+### disconnect(): Promise
 Disconnects a connected client.
+Returns a promise that resolves when the disconnect has completed.
 If the connected socket was the only thing keeping the NodeJS event loop alive, this will have the side-effect of ending the program.

 ---